 Offer him wine?
 He'd take it.
 Offer him a beauty?
 He'd wink.
 But offer him a raw radish?
 He'd follow you home, and ask if you're single.

-Lord Rumeng was twenty-seven, with fox-like eyes and a playful smile that promised only trouble.
+Lord Rumeng was twenty-seven, with fox-like eyes and a playful smile that promised nothing but trouble.

 As Lord of Lianyi Peak and Commander of Yunshan's most secret and terrifying military force, he ruled Yunshan's shadows.